Sedation Dentistry in Auburn, California

 At Lake of Pines Dental, we pride ourselves on being very aware of how our patient feels while in our office and the dental chair.
 We understand that not every patient that comes to see us is excited about the treatment.
 Dr. Harris has made it a priority to spend time speaking with and getting to know our patients who have a little more anxiety surrounding the dentist and treatment than others.
-To help make our patients feel more comfortable and calm, we offer a couple of different types of sedation methods for deep relaxation.
+To help make our patients feel more comfortable and calm we offer a couple of different types of sedation for deep relaxation.

-Each sedation method that we offer is completely safe and effective.
+Each method that we offer is completely safe and effective.
 Below we have listed two of our sedation methods and a little bit about each one to give you a better understanding of how sedation works and how it can help you.

-Nitrous Oxide (laughing gas): this is the mildest form of dental sedation that is available to patients.
+Nitrous Oxide (laughing gas): this is the mildest form of dental relaxation that is available to patients.
 Nitrous oxide is a gas that is mixed with oxygen and breathed, by the patient, through a mask right before and during dental procedures.
 Being a mild form of sedation, you, the patient, will be awake and aware of the entire treatment but will be experiencing relaxation.
 As soon as the mask is removed, the patient will be completely aware and able to drive.